pfgithub/scpl/docs/actions/getlatestscreenshots.md

 ### summary

-Gets the most recent screenshots from the camera roll.
+Gets the most recent screenshots from the photo library.

 ### usage